longhorn/longhorn/enhancements/20240325-nfs-server-ha.md

 ### User Experience In Detail

 1. The changes and improvements should not impact the use of RWX volumes.
-There will be no observable difference (except for the presence of the passive replacement pod) until a node failure occurs, for whatever reason - Kubernetes upgrade, eviction, injected error.
+There will be no observable difference until a node failure occurs (for whatever reason - Kubernetes upgrade, eviction, injected error).
 2. Operation of the recovery backend will be unchanged.
-3. After the failure of the share-manager pod, the application on the client side’s IO operations will be stuck until the leadership changes and the passive server node declares itself ready.
-The interruption will be brief, within a specified limit ***TBD*** regardless of the cause.
+3. After the failure of the share-manager pod, the application on the client side’s IO operations will be stuck until the share-manager and NFS are recreated, but the interruption will be brief, within a specified limit **TBD** regardless of the cause.
 4. There will be only a single interruption for a failure.
 5. Changing `node-monitor-period` and `node-monitor-grace-period` values in the Kubelet should make no difference to RWX failover.
 The time to accomplish node NotReady processing and return to Ready state should be independent of RWX HA time.

 ## Design

-The proposal is an Active/Passive arrangement, also termed `Active/Warm Standby`.
-There's a good discussion of the comparison in [this S3GW doc](https://github.com/s3gw-tech/s3gw/blob/main/docs/research/ha/RATIONALE.md).
-The share-manager pod is the Longhorn single-point-of-failure analog of S3GW's `radosgw`.
-Even though the S3GW feature has been de-prioritized, there is a residual Longhorn issue that still applies: [[FEATURE] Improving recovery times for non-graceful node failures #6803](https://github.com/longhorn/longhorn/issues/6803).

 ### Implementation Overview

 - **share-manager**

-    Add a sidecar or in-band code to check leadership.

-    Enable a readiness check of leadership status.
-If not the leader, don't come ready.
-Use https://stackoverflow.com/questions/74644647/how-to-send-traffic-to-only-one-pod-in-a-deployment as a starting point.
+    Add a constant, `share-manager-renew-interval`.
+Should be often enough to detect failure quickly, but not so often that it overwhelms the network and API server with traffic.
+Hard-code this to 3 seconds.

+    Every `share-manager-renew-interval`, get the lease for the RWX volume (name it the same as the volume name) and update its `lease.spec.renewTime` to "now".
+If the lease cannot be found, take no action.

 - **longhorn-manager**

-    Changes to:
-    - engine_controller
-        - Check and revise engine cleanup.
-    - setting_controller
+    - setting_manager_controller
-        - Take SM pods out of restart lists for updates, since update of Deployment will restart pods.
+    Add a setting, `share-manager-stale-timeout`.
+Use 5 seconds as a default value.
+Make this overridable, but never less than 5 seconds.

     - share_manager_controller
-        - Create a Deployment, not a pod.
-Deployment will take care of the pods.
-        - Deployment `app` label will contain the PVC name, for anti-affinity and pod lookup.
-        - ShareManager state will reflect the state of the deployment.
-        - Much of the direct pod management can go away, as can `isResponsibleFor` and direct node management.
-    - volume_attachment_controller
-        - Adapt to handle multiple attaching NFS server pods to the same volume.
+    Add creation logic to create a lease at the same time as the service.
+Set `lease.spec.leaseDurationSeconds` to `share-manager-stale-timeout`.
+Note that is informational only.
+The timeout decision will use the global setting, not the spec value.
+In that way, we allow dynamic changes to behavior without re-creating volumes.
+    At creation, also set `lease.spec.acquireTime` and `lease.spec.renewTime` to "now".
+    Every sync, check the lease for each share-manager.
+If acquireTime == renewTime, assume that the share-manager image does not know to update the lease, so take no action.
+Otherwise, if status is StateRunning and renewTime + timeout is less than "now", mark the share-manager CR as `Error` to drive deletion and re-creation.
+    Add a "forceAnyway" flag to `cleanupShareManagerPod()` to have it not try to check `IsNodeDownOrDeleted` which may not be updated yet.

     - volume_controller
-        - Mostly deals just with ShareManager object, not pods.
-    - datastore
-    - manager/volume
-        - ask for the owning pod, don't assume we know its name.
-    - recovery_backend
-        - get label from deployment rather than pod.
-    - upgrade
-        - TBD
+    Add logic in `ReconcileShareManagerState()` to check the volume's storageclass for NFS mount options.
+If `parameters.nfsOptions` contains "hard", then request remount to force a restart as in current code.
+Otherwise, skip that (but make a similar event).
+This code is aware that the default option is not to hard mount NFS.

 - **nfs-ganesha (user-space NFS server)**

     No changes.

+#### Implementation Order
+The feature can be implemented and committed in the following increments.
+Although incomplete, each step adds infrastructure that can exist without breaking current operation.
+1. Workload pod restart check - applies even in current release.
+2. Lease creation and update.
+3. Add setting for stale timeout.
+4. Lease expiration checking.

 ### Risks and Mitigation

+- **Rescheduling on same node**
+The replacement for a terminated share-manager pod will need to avoid being scheduled on the same node.
+The node itself might not yet have transitioned to NotReady.
+The expectation is that Kubernetes would notice a failure to respond during creation, but if it does not try to talk to the target node when scheduling, relying only on recorded state, then this might happen.
+The size of the delay and a way to get around it if needed are **TBD**.

+- **Possible delay due to image pull on the successor node** The user should avoid a pull policy of `Always`.
+If there are multiple RWX volumes, the failover node may already have the image.
+There is also a ticket in development to pre-pull a variety of system-managed pod images: [[IMPROVEMENT] Pre-pull images (share-manager image and instance-manager image) on each Longhorn node](https://github.com/longhorn/longhorn/issues/8376).

+- **Insufficient resources on any successor node**
+We rely on Kubernetes scheduling to pick an appropriate successor node that meets all the usual constraints, if one exists.
+If the pod can't be scheduled, there is little to be done immediately but to wait for the failed node to return.
+For the user, the solution might be to add resources or decrease the cluster load in order to allow space for failover scheduling.
+This design does not schedule the successor in advance (see Active/Passive below).

+- **False positives**
+The initial choice for timeout interval may prove to be too sensitive.
+That is addressed by using a configurable setting.
+Increasing the timeout will make it less likely to restart share-manager unnecessarily, but also increase the time to recovery.

-- **Scaling Issues**
+- **Experimental feature**
-This does require the share-manager pod to access the k8s API server and etcd, which it does not currently need to do.
-Tracking leadership status requires lease-renewal updates every few seconds.
-Lease objects are small by design, but hundreds of RWX volumes each updating could be a significant load on etcd.
-There is no current mitigation.
+If desired, the timeout setting can be set at a high value, such as 600 seconds, to guarantee that normal Kubernetes node-failure handling will take place first.
+The (slight) overhead for Lease creation and update will still remain.
+If RWX HA is released as an "experimental" feature in 1.7.0, the high value can be the default.

 ### Test Plan

 The Test Plan is essentially identical to [Dedicated Recovery Backend for RWX Volume's NFS Server](https://github.com/longhorn/longhorn/blob/master/enhancements/20220727-dedicated-recovery-backend-for-rwx-volume-nfs-server.md).

 - Setup
-    3 worker nodes for the Longhorn cluster
+    3 worker nodes for the Longhorn cluster.
-    Attach an RWO volume to each node.
+    For each test repeat once with default NFS mount options, including "soft" or "softerr", and once with custom options including "hard" mount.

 - Tests
     1. Create 1 RWX volume and then run an app pod with the RWX volume on each worker node.
 Execute the command in each app pod